October 8 – 21, 2023

 Personal items you might purchase

-PLEASE NOTE: Travel dates may change by a few days but the itinerary will remain the same.
-Travel dates will be firm no later than 180 days prior to departure.
-A minimum of 20 guests , fully paid, 90 days prior to departure is necessary for this tour to go.
+PLEASE NOTE: A minimum of 20 guests , fully paid, 90 days prior to departure is necessary for this tour to go.
 If the tour cancels, for any reason, a full refund of tour cost (does not include travel insurance) will be made.
 Travel insurance will be available for purchase at any time up to 5 days prior to departure.
-To qualify for the pre-existing medical condition exclusion waiver, the policy must be purchased within 3 days of making payment, including a refundable deposit.
+To qualify for the pre-existing medical condition exclusion waiver, the policy must be purchased within 14 days of making payment, including a refundable deposit.
 Insurance policies are non-refundable.
+Our recommended travel insurance company is Travel Guard.
+Click here to see coverage benefits and costs.